About Jean Whitemane

 Jean is not a large man and although he is not as young as he used to be, his presence is still known.
 He stands about an average height of 5'11, his hair is white as his namesake states.
 He bears the face of one who has seen and experienced much over the years, his deep blue eyes are piercing and full of haunted experiences.
 He carries himself as one would expect of a hunter; calm, calculating, and ever watchful of his surroundings.

-He is a stern man and his serious demeanor follows over to his line of work.
-He dresses in plain but sturdy clothing fit for long term travel and almost never travels unarmed.
+He is a stern man and his serious demeanor follows over into his line of work.
+He dresses in plain, but sturdy clothing fit for long term travel and almost never travels unarmed.

 When prepared for battle he looks like a knight of old tales ready to battle the darkness.
-A dark cloak hangs over his armor, which is a breastplate emblazoned by his houses sigil.
-A roaring lion with a white mane.
+A dark cloak hangs over his armor; a breastplate emblazoned by his houses sigil, a roaring lion with a white mane.
 Both of his gauntlets are made of silver with spikes and have locking attachments.
 His Finely crafted, alchemically silvered Longsword, simple but well used war-hammer and well worn buckler hang at his side for close combat.
 A bandolier hangs across his chest often filled with holy water or alchemists fire for ease of access.
 His most prized possession however, is Vanquish.
 A well crafted Long-bow made from a rare wood known as Dark-Wood.
 It was tailored to Jeans specifics to utilize his strength and given to him on his 18th name day.

-Born the 3rd son of the Whitemane Family of the last generation, Jean's duty to not only to his family but to the country as a whole was well ingrained into him.
+Born the 3rd son of the Whitemane Family of the last generation, Jean's duty, not only to his family but to the country as a whole, was well ingrained into him.
 He was given no special title and was not given any family heirlooms to keep either.
-Instead, as was custom of the 3rd son, he was sent to study the knowledge's and contemplate the spiritual aspects of life at a temple of Pharasma.
+Instead, as was custom of the 3rd son, he was sent to study the worlds knowledge's and contemplate the spiritual aspects of life at a temple of Pharasma.

 Many years of his youth were spent studying various religious scripts and speaking with scholars to better learn how to hunt down and destroy the monsters that plagued the land.
 Though mostly, it was the Undead that fascinated him.
 He was not a true scholar however.
 Though he had learned both wisdom and presence within the temple, his mind was slower than most and often wandered to the lands he ought to be traveling using his knowledge to defeat the foul creatures.
-Eventually Jean decided he could no longer learn more from books and teachings.
+Years went by and eventually Jean decided he could no longer learn more from books and teachings.
 He compiled his knowledge into several thick tomes before sending them to his home with a letter of explanation to his family.
-He knew he was a man of actions more than words, he had to exercise his knowledge.
+He knew he had always been a man of actions more than words, and now he had to exercise his knowledge.

 He spent the next set of years in his life training himself in the art of battle as he traveled the lands.
 His family name and influence still held some sway in the more civilized lands so he was received well in most communities.
 His time in the temple during his crucial years of growth had limited his ability to become strong but he had always been naturally dexterous and graceful, so he took to ranged combat more readily and found he favored the Longbow.
 He tested himself time and again against various monstrosities, each time he used his knowledge to gain an edge and win out.
 Silver and fire became his weapons of choice.

-As they say, every action has a consequence and Jean was eventually noticed by an informant of the Whitemane house, and soon found himself summoned home by his father.
+As they say, "Every action has a consequence."
+Jean was eventually noticed by an informant of the Whitemane house, and soon found himself summoned home by his father.
 He had not been pleased to hear that his son had so brazenly left the temple of Pharasma in the middle of his studies and he scolded Jean for his actions.
 Jean made a case for himself by stating that the sum of his learning's would only be useful by another in the future if they were practiced.
 He then took to the training yard and showed his father the fruits of his labor.
-Satisfied that his son had at least become a warrior and had not misused his family's name, Jean's father begrudgingly named his son a "protector of the land," and muttered something about "tradition breaking lout" before giving his blessing and sending Jean to travel the land.
+His father however remained stoic and gave very little away on his true thoughts.
+So, Jean was forced to show him more and more of what he had learned, training sessions became study sessions all to see what he recalled.
+Eventually he spent several months at his home before his father declared his true feelings.
+Satisfied that his son had at least become a warrior and had not misused his family's name, Jean's father begrudgingly named his son a "protector of the land," while muttering something about being a "tradition breaking lout," giving his blessing as well as a surprisingly well made bow before sending Jean to travel the land.

 Sometime later his wanderings took him to a village which had been increasingly plagued by banditry and undeath.
 Jean fell into a trap with bandits pretending to be frightened villagers who threw him to a pit with Ghouls and an intelligent Ghast.
 His battle with the Ghast and both it's Ghoul and surprisingly, Human minions nearly took his life.
 Thanks largely to his training and knowledge of the Undead he quickly dispatched both the Ghouls before either the Ghast or the bandits could believe what was happening.
 When they had recovered Jean was already swinging his blade at the Ghast and fortunately the bandits were ineffectually firing arrows at him as he fought for his life.
 He was wounded rather severely by the Ghast before he managed to take it down and then returned fire at the bandits by hitting two of them with Alchemists flame and driving them off.
 His actions saved a fair number of lives that night and the townsfolk had finally mustered enough courage to see what the commotion was all about.
 They drove off the bandits and when they saw Jean barely standing over the slain bodies of the ghouls they tossed him a rope and hauled him out proclaiming him a hero.
 He was shaken to the core that living beings and Undead monstrosities would actively work together.
 He refused to be tricked like that ever again and he has learned to be more careful since then.